 - Once the steak if fully marinated, cut it into 1/4" pieces, reserving the marinade.

 - Turn on your Instant Pot to Sauté mode.

 - Add the avocado oil and 1/2 cup of onions and saute for 2 minutes, stirring a few times.

 - Turn off your Instant Pot.

-- Add the steak to your Instant Pot, close the lid and set to Meat/Stew mode.
+- Add the steak to your Instant Pot along with the reserved marinade, close the lid and set to Meat/Stew mode.